 The same goes for a mouse.
 If you’re used to using one at work, you definitely need one at home.
 Using a laptop touchpad all day, every day can quickly lead to sore hands and wrists, and even tendonitis.

-You can get a decent wireless mouse for a few bucks, or spend a little more to add some handy features.
-Pun intended.
-Logitech’s MX Master 2S mouse connects via Bluetooth or USB receiver, tracks on nearly any surface, and supports up to three computers at once.
+You can get a decent wireless mouse for a few bucks, or spend a bit more to add some handy features.
+Logitech’s MX Master 3 mouse connects via Bluetooth or USB receiver, tracks on nearly any surface, and supports up to three computers at once.

 A laptop screen alone may not cut it, especially if you’re used to working with a large monitor or multiple displays.
 The price of external monitors ranges significantly based on their size, quality, and features, but entry-level models can be quite inexpensive.